 - Access to handouts, multimedia, lesson templates, etc.

 Upon completion of the curriculum, students will understand what it takes to create and build sustainable programs with partners in low- and middle-income countries while learning about the complexities of gender as a social determinant for health.
-The program will equip students with design thinking skills and an understanding of Creative Activism, culminating in a student-led Capstone Project.To find out more about Changemakers, click here!
+The program will equip students with design thinking skills and an understanding of Creative Activism, culminating in a student-led Capstone Project.To support Changemakers with a donation, click here!